rajan-io/etc/README.md

 # etc

-collection of random codes or docs
+collection of random codes or docs.